cjratcliff/ml-compiled/docs/natural_language_processing.rst

 The architecture is as follows:

-* The inputs are n-grams features from the original input sequence.
+1. The inputs are n-grams features from the original input sequence.
 Using n-grams means some of the word-order information is preserved without the large increase in computational complexity characteristic of recurrent networks.
-* An embedding layer.
+2. An embedding layer.
-* A mean-pooling layer averages the features over the length of the inputs.
+3. A mean-pooling layer averages the embeddings over the length of the inputs.
-* A softmax layer gives the class probabilities.
+4. A softmax layer gives the class probabilities.

 The model is trained with the `cross-entropy loss <https://ml-compiled.readthedocs.io/en/latest/loss_functions.html#cross-entropy-loss>`_ as normal.